Pediatric Cardiology 2019

-Euroscicon Ltd like to take this opportunity to welcome all of you to “25th Edition of International Conference on Pediatric Heart Diseases and Pediatric Health” which is to be held during October 8-9, 2018 at Moscow, Russia.
-Through our theme “Materialize Interventions on Pediatric Heart Disease and Health”, the conference will analyse the recent advancements and new modes that can be enforced to the research and advancement to take Pediatric cardiology treatment, one step further.
+Euroscicon Ltd like to take this opportunity to welcome all of you to “25th Edition of International Conference on Pediatric Heart Diseases and Pediatric Health” which is to be held during October 08-09, 2018 at Moscow, Russia.
+Through our theme “Emerging Advancements & Approaches in Pediatric Health”, the conference will analyse the recent advancements and new modes that can be enforced to the research and advancement to take Pediatric cardiology treatment, one step further.

 Euro Pediatric Heart 2018 will impact an attractive moment to meet researchers in the research field and therefore it takes a delight in opening a gate to meet the ability in the field, young researchers and potential speakers.
 The conference also includes essential topics on: Pediatric Cardiology, Clinical Pediatrics, Cardiovascular Diseases, Fetal Cardiology, Pediatric Dermatology, Pediatric Endocrinology, Pediatric Allergy, Pediatric Psychiatry, Pediatric Neurology, Pediatric Oncology, Pediatric Eisenmenger Syndrome, Neonatology, Pediatric Heart Catheterization, Cardiovascular Diseases, Pediatric Heart Surgery, Pediatric Heart Transplantation, Coronary Heart Diseases, Interventional Cardiology, Fetal Cardiology, Pediatric Congenital Heart Disease, Tetralogy Of Fallot In Infants, Child Anesthesia For Cardiac Surgery, Pediatric Atherosclerosis, Research In Pediatric Cardiology, Pediatric Ophthalmology, Future Diagnostic Strategies - Pediatric

 This conference will give a complete upgrade on all electrophysiological, therapeutic, surgical and interventional points in cardiology.
 Connoisseur with universal and national notorieties in different cardio sub-classes will address the most recent guideline; rehearse examples and arrangements in cardiovascular drug.
 Also, participants will find out about late trials being polished that are prone to impact future practices.
 Intuitive sessions will incorporate discourse of current contentions in clinical practice.
 The aviary of cardiology will be secured include: imaging, heart disappointment, coronary illness, arrhythmias, avoidance and general cardiology, pediatric cardiology, cardiovascular surgery and various interventional cardiology.